-This complete relaxation allows you to release any tension, and to assimilate, integrate, restore, and surrender to universal flow.
-You mind starts to settle and your nervous system recalibrates and resets.
+This complete relaxation allows you to release tension and assimilate, integrate, restore, and surrender to the universal flow.
+Your mind starts to settle, and your nervous system recalibrates and resets.

-I choose this posture: After meetings where there’s a lot of information to assimilate and integrate, anytime I experience sensory overload, and to close the business day.
+I choose this posture: After meetings with a lot of information to assimilate and integrate, anytime I experience sensory overload and close the business day.